platonic-io/sympl_chat/application/api/README.md

 ### Testing
 Testing is implemented with Mocha, Sinon and Chai, and can be run with the command:
 `npm run test`

+### UI

+The UI uses some aspectes of the Javascript API (`fetch()` and websockets) which may not be supported in some browsers.
+The below list is the untested, non-exhaustive list of supported browsers (produced with info from [MDN](https://developer.mozilla.org)).
+It has been tested and works on Firefox 91.0.2 and Safari 14.1.2

+Chrome >42
+Edge >14
+Firefox >39
+Opera >29
+Safari >10.1
+Internet Explorer: NO